-In 2018 and again in 2019 New Jersey amended the New Jersey Law Against Discrimination (NJLAD) to prohibit agreements shortening the limitations period for filing discrimination claims, waiving the right to jury trials and attorney fees, mandating arbitration and imposing restrictions on the inclusion of non-disclosure provisions (see 5.1 Addressing Issues of Possible Termination of the Relationship).
+Corporations across the state are following suit, implementing mandatory D&I programs for management and staff.
+Launched in 2020, the New Jersey Business and Industry Association presents yearly awards to New Jersey companies demonstrating a commitment to D&I. To further combat workplace inequities, the New Jersey Law Against Discrimination (NJLAD) was amended to prohibit agreements shortening the limitations period for filing discrimination claims, waiving the right to jury trials and attorney fees, and imposing restrictions on non-disclosure provisions (see 5.1 Addressing Issues of Possible Termination of the Relationship).

 Technological advances enable employers and workers to connect in alternative arrangements outside the employment model; see also 2.1 Defining and Understanding the Relationship.
-Prior to COVID-19 it was estimated that "gig" workers would soon exceed half the workforce.
-That estimate is expected to increase as employers subject to shutdowns realize they can operate as efficiently without furloughed workers.
-These displaced workers will swell the ranks of freelancers entering the gig economy seeking income opportunities.
+Experts estimate that the ranks of "gig" workers will expand as employers subject to pandemic shutdowns realize they can operate as efficiently with less workers, in turn swelling the ranks of freelancers seeking income opportunities.

-The gig economy raises concerns about worker exploitation by corporations seeking to suppress wages and benefits from gig workers that cannot form unions.
-Many gig workers are displaced employees who secure assignments while seeking full-time opportunities that never materialize, creating a ghost economy of underemployed workers.
+The gig economy raises concerns about worker exploitation by corporations seeking to suppress wages from gig workers that cannot form unions.
+Many gig workers are displaced employees who secure assignments while seeking full-time opportunities that never materialize, creating a "ghost economy" of underemployed workers.

 These concerns have spawned lawsuits claiming gig workers are misclassified as independent contractors and denied the benefits of the employer-employee relationship.
 There is increasing legislative pressure to redefine these working relationships to ensure vulnerable workers are protected.

-2019 saw a decline in private sector unionization to 6.2% of the workforce.
-Labor was dealt a major blow in Janus v AFSCME, Council 31 (2018), where the US Supreme Court struck down mandatory "agency" fees in the public sector as violations of nonmembers’ First Amendment rights.
+According to the Bureau of Labor Statistics, New Jersey had a slight uptick, from 15.9% to 16.1%, in the number of unionized workers, far higher than the national average of 11%.
+Private sector unionization is estimated at 6.3%, another slight uptick over 2019.
+Labor was dealt a major blow in Janus v AFSCME, Council 31 (2018), where the US Supreme Court struck down mandatory "agency" fees in the public sector as violations of non-members’ First Amendment rights.
 In addition, the "right to work" movement resulted in 27 states enacting legislation prohibiting agency fees in the private sector.
 The drastically reduced funding stream available to unions to support labor-friendly legislation and candidates will negatively impact the growth of the labor movement.

 See 1.5 National Labor Relations Board.